veranolu/C3-ABM/README.md

 | `requirements.txt` | Python dependencies |
 | `.github/workflows/smoke-test.yml` | CI smoke test |

+## Reproducibility tiers

+1. **Generative probe (fully reproducible from public code):** `c3_abm.py` and `sim_rewb_boundary.py` run the agent world standalone; all simulation outputs in the manuscript (Section 7, Figures B1–B4, `simA_summary.csv`) can be regenerated without any restricted data.
+2. **Restricted-data Studies 1 and 3 (computational transparency):** the
+   exact analysis scripts, frozen result tables, and model specifications are supplied, but the JDsearch- and JData-derived panels are **not redistributed** under data-use agreements. `bootstrap_cdi.py` documents the exact consumer-cluster bootstrap implementation (B = 2,000, seed 20260915) behind the reported BCa intervals; its input `track1_panel.csv` is derived from restricted JDsearch data, and authorized users should update the local `PANEL`/`OUT_DIR` paths before running.
+3. **Amazon Study 2 (public source data):** the Amazon Reviews 2023 dataset is publicly available from its original source; frozen result tables and processing specifications are provided in `results_study2_study3.csv`.

+*Legacy field notice:* `simA_summary.csv` is a byte-frozen artifact of the 2026-09-12 recalculation run; its `CDI_old` column is a deprecated legacy field denoting the archived split-half operationalization contrast Δop, **not a CDI** under the revised matched-estimand definition.

 ## Environment

 - Python ≥ 3.9; see `requirements.txt`